Pattern Matching - C# Guide

 matches.

-The second rule is that a var
+The second rule is that a var declaration doesn't have the null check

 that other type pattern expressions include.
 That means the variable